The Lautenschläger Research Prize

 Three essentials for a research prize: a renowned university, a generously endowed award and a donor

-The Lautenschläger Research Prize of the University of Heidelberg dates from 2001 and is awarded every two years to outstanding scientists or scholars actively engaged in research.
+The Lautenschläger Research Prize of the University of Heidelberg dates from 2001 and is awarded to outstanding scientists or scholars actively engaged in research.
 It is endowed with 250,000 euros.
 The award is designed to support recipients in the realisation of incipient or ongoing research projects and more especially to encourage international cooperation in the relevant field and the involvement of upcoming generations of scholars and scientists in those projects.

 Recipients of the Prize will be either internationally respected members of the University of Heidelberg itself or researchers from elsewhere with a distinctive and intensive record of academic collaboration with the University.